vuejs/docs/src/guide/best-practices/accessibility.md

 #### `aria-labelledby`

 Using [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) is similar to `aria-label` except it is used if the label text is visible on screen.
-It is paired to other elements by their `id` and you can link multiple `id`s:
+It is paired to other elements by their `id` and you can link multiple `ids`:

 ```vue-html
 <form